 What is the job of a Japanese translator?

-A Japanese translator’s job is translating written texts from Japanese into another language or vice versa.
+A Japanese translator’s job is to translate written texts from Japanese into another language or vice versa.
 This directs you to analyze, edit, and rewrite your text in the target language.

-Translations are usually done in the translator’s mother tongue or a language with a high level of expertise.
+Translations are usually done in the translator’s mother tongue or a language with high expertise.

 For example, if you know Japanese as a second language, you translate it into your native-like French.
 Your Japanese language ability with high mastery will decide whether you can do the work.

 Translation involves understanding the text in the source language.
-After that, you translate into the target language with a natural flow and correct purpose.
+After that, you translate the text into the target language with a natural flow and correct purpose.

 The sentence should be not only grammatically correct but also culturally suitable.
 The translator must convey the original author’s meaning and context as much as possible in the final output.